Deepti-24/MovieReviewService/README.md

 # MovieReviewService

-The movie review service collects reviews for movies from i ts users.
-Later these movie reviews are used to derive i nsights which helps i n enriching the lives of i ts customers with entertainment.
+The movie review service collects reviews for movies from it's users.
+Later these movie reviews are used to derive insights which helps in enriching the lives of it's customers with entertainment.